Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

-All of these dishes are vegetarian but meat eaters will have the option to try Indian fried chicken towards the end of the tour.
-Vegetarians, worry not: you can take the opportunity to soak up the atmosphere of the buzzing Matia Mahal neighborhood.
+All of these dishes are vegetarian but meat eaters will have the option to try Indian fried chicken in the buzzing Matia Mahal neighbourhood towards the end of the tour.

-In addition to sampling the best of Delhi’s street food, you will also learn about Delhi’s historic “Walled City.”
+In addition to sampling the best of Old Delhi’s street food, we will also do some sightseeing as we explore the largest spice market in Asia, take a stroll along Chandni Chowk and stop to admire the imposing Jama Masjid.
 We will absorb the hustle and bustle of the narrow streets as we visit different locations by rickshaw.
-We will explore the largest spice market in Asia and stop to admire the imposing Jama Masjid.

 Hope you’re hungry!

 When in Delhi, eat as the Delhiites do.
 That means chole bature (fried, puffed bread paired with chickpea curry), parathas (Indian flatbread), dahi bhalla (fried flour balls covered in yogurt) and aloo chat (crispy, tangy, spicy potatoes)!